-The Economic and Social Council (ECOSOC) was established by the United Nations Charter as the principal organ, under the we choice usa cialis authority of the General Assembly, to promote:
+The Economic and Social Council (ECOSOC) was established by the United Nations Charter as the principal organ, under the authority of buy viagra lowest price canada the General Assembly, to promote:

 (a) higher standards of living, full employment, and conditions of economic and social progress and development;

 (b) solutions of international economic, social, health, and related problems; and international cultural and educational cooperation; and

 (c) universal respect for, and observance of, human rights and fundamental freedoms for all without distinction as to race, sex, language, or religion.

 The Economic and Social Council has 54 government members, elected for three-year terms by the General Assembly.
 ECOSOC generally holds one five-to-six-week long substantive session each year, alternating between New York and Geneva, and one organizational session in New York.
 The substantive session includes a high-level special meeting, attended by Ministers and other high officials, to discuss major economic and social issues.
 The year-round work of the Council is carried out in its subsidiary bodies – commissions and wow look it levitra no prescription committees – which meet at regular intervals and report back to the Council.

 Under the Charter, the Economic and Social Council may consult with non-governmental organizations (NGOs) concerned with matters within the Council’s competence.
 The Council recognized that these organizations should have the we choice usa cialis opportunity to express their views, and that they possess special experience or technical knowledge of value to www.blackeconomicdevelopment.com the Council’s work.
 Under ECOSOC resolution 1996/31, NGOs that wish to consult with ECOSOC on certain matters may seek and be granted consultative status to facilitate this work.